 Introduction to SWPBIS

-The PBIS implementation framework helps to select and use the most relevant practices to support the academic, social, emotional, and behavioral competence of all students.
+The PBIS implementation framework helps educators to select and use the most relevant practices to support the whole child, for every child.

 PBIS, MTSS, and RTI are organizational frameworks that support educators to use high leverage classroom practices, to create a positive, predictable learning environment.